carlobaldassi/RRRMC.jl/docs/src/index.md

 It also provides:
 * a standard Metropolis-Hastings sampler
-* a generalized implementation of the BKL method described in the paper ["A new algorithm for Monte Carlo simulation of Ising spin systems"](http://www.sciencedirect.com/science/article/pii/0021999175900601) by A.B.
+* a generalized implementation of the BKL method described in the paper ["A new algorithm for Monte Carlo simulation of Ising spin systems"](https://doi.org/10.1016/0021-9991(75)90060-1) by A.B.
 Bortz, M.H.
 Kalos and J.L.
 Lebowitz.
   The generalization consists in not requiring that the energy shifts are discrete.
 * an implementation of the Waiting time method described in the paper ["Faster Monte Carlo simulations at low temperatures.
-The waiting time method"](http://www.sciencedirect.com/science/article/pii/S001046550100412X) by J. Dall and P. Sibani.
+The waiting time method"](https://doi.org/10.1016/S0010-4655(01)00412-X) by J. Dall and P. Sibani.

-The code is written in [Julia](http://julialang.org), and tested against Julia `0.5` and *current* `0.6-pre` on Linux, OS X, and Windows.
+The code is written in [Julia](http://julialang.org), and tested against Julia `0.5`, `0.6` and *current* (at the time of writing) `0.7-DEV` on Linux, OS X, and Windows.

 ## Installation